Swiss Company for

 Banking

-Full Swiss banking access
+Full Swiss banking Excellent

-EU banking only (difficult)
+EU banking only Difficult

-Limited to UAE banks
+UAE banks only Limited

 Brand Perception